heilaaks/snippy/docs/dev/SCRIBBLING.md

        D) UUID

-          The UUID is intended to be used in cases where two databases are merged to one.
+          The UUID is intended to be used in cases where multiple databases are merged to one.
 The UUID is allocated always for the content and it never changes.
+Used UUID format is uuid1 which contains the hostname and timestamp where it was generated.
+This allows separting different processes running for example in different containers or hosts.

        E) Digest